 Lydgate Farms’ predecessor, Steelgrass Farm was created by Lydgate descendants on Kaua’i in 2008.
 The farm began to produce chocolate, vanilla, and honey and conduct some of the first farm tours in Hawaii.
 The farm is currently managed by William ‘Will’ Hibbs Lydgate, the fifth-generation of the family in Hawaii.
 He was raised with many legendary tales of family exploits among the Hawaiians which captured his boyhood imagination.To honor his family heritage and their connection to the islands, Will made the decision to rename the farm from Steelgrass to Lydgate Farms.

 Diversified Agriculture at Lydgate Farms

 For 150 years, sugarcane and pineapple were the primary commodity crops in Hawaii.
-In 2017, these industries cam to an end.
+In 2017, these industries came to an end.
 While there were tremendous yields in these crops, they took a toll on the soils.
-Here at Lydgate Farms, we believe that an important key to the future of agriculture in Hawaii lies in in creating high-quality products from specialty crops, such as cacao, cultivated in sustainable ways that work with the land.
+Here at Lydgate Farms, we believe that an important key to the future of agriculture in Hawaii lies in creating high-quality products from specialty crops, such as cacao, cultivated in sustainable ways that work with the land.
 We use natural farming techniques and organic fertilizer to build the soil health and nurture the land.
 In Hawaiian, the phrase Malama ‘Aina means to care for the land so it can sustain life for future generations.
 We are proud to continue our family’s legacy and support sustainability efforts through the experience of thoughtfully crafted chocolate, small-scale farming, and educational farm tours.